usize/resume/README.md

 #### Payments SRE : Pittsburgh, Pennsylvania

   * Oncall for Google's entire payment processing infrastructure.
-  * Write tooling to increase developer productivity (with a focus on static analysis and debugging tools).
+  * Wrote developer productivity tooling (with a focus on static analysis and debugging tools).
-  * Review design proposals, across teams and organizations, for new software.
+  * Reviewed design proposals, across teams and organizations, for new software.
-  * Regularly implement monitoring and SLO adjustments to decrease toil.
+  * Performed monitoring and SLO adjustments to decrease toil.

 #### Google Global Cache Operations : Greater Denver Area, Colorado